 For a few grant cycles the EHCY Request for Proposals allowed applicants to request additional funding for preschoolers and/or unaccompanied homeless youth.
 However, there was no evidence that this increased identification or access for either group and was discontinued.

-The state coordinator participates in ESE’s internal Early Learning Working Group.
+The state coordinator participates in DESE’s internal Early Learning Working Group.

 The state coordinator sits on the MA Head Start State Collaboration Office Advisory Council at the Department of Early Education and Care and collaborates with Horizons for Homeless Children, a nonprofit early education provider and advocate for young homeless children (primarily birth to age 5).
 Both organizations are members of the state’s McKinney-Vento Steering Committee.